Princess Dorothea Sophie of Schleswig-Holstein-Sonderburg-Glücksburg

-Princess Dorothea of Schleswig-Holstein-Sonderburg-Glücksburg (28 September 1636 – 6 August 1689), was Duchess consort of Brunswick-Lüneburg by marriage to Christian Louis, Duke of Brunswick-Lüneburg, and Electress of Brandenburg by marriage to Frederick William, Elector of Brandenburg, the "Great Elector".
+Princess Dorothea Sophie of Schleswig-Holstein-Sonderburg-Glücksburg (28 September 1636 – 6 August 1689), was Duchess consort of Brunswick-Lüneburg by marriage to Christian Louis, Duke of Brunswick-Lüneburg, and Electress of Brandenburg by marriage to Frederick William, the Great Elector.

 Biography

 Dorothea was born in Glücksburg and raised in Glücksburg Castle.
 She could claim royal blood through her descent from her great-grandfather King Christian III of Denmark, but her parents were of lower rank: Philip, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, and Sophia Hedwig of Saxe-Lauenburg.
 She was the sister of Auguste of Schleswig-Holstein-Sonderburg-Glücksburg, the duchess of Augustenborg (named after her) by marriage.

 Duchess of Brunswick-Lüneburg

 In 1653, Dorothea married Christian Louis, Duke of Brunswick-Lüneburg, brother-in-law of King Frederick III of Denmark.
 They lived at Celle Castle.
 Her husband was considered hot-tempered and a drunkard.
 The marriage was childless.
 In 1665, her first spouse died, and she moved to Herzberg Castle as a widow's seat while her brother-in-law George William followed him as the reigning Duke of Luneburg in Celle.